 Apprenticeships are based on occupations.

-The proposal will go through our approvals process, we will then advise whether the occupation meets the requirements for us to agree to its development.
+The proposal will go through our approvals process, we will then advise whether the occupation meets the requirements for us to agree to its development as an apprenticeship.

 An occupational standard is a short and concise document.
 It describes the ‘knowledge, skills and behaviours’ (KSBs) needed for someone to be competent in the occupation’s duties.
-It also details any qualifications that must be passed and how it aligns with professional recognition if applicable.
+It also details any qualifications that must be passed in order to complete an apprenticeship in the occupation and how it aligns with professional recognition if applicable.

 If we agree that an occupation is suitable for an apprenticeship, we will support you in developing the occupational standard and end-point assessment (EPA), as well as getting funding evidence to inform our funding band recommendation.
 Developing your occupational standard and EPA plan together ensures a coherent apprenticeship.